ethansaxenian/CodeNamer/README.md

 ```

-The code for the python api is located at https://github.com/ethansaxenian/CodeNamer-api
+The code for the backend api is located at https://github.com/ethansaxenian/CodeNamer-api